HariniAru/Bharatanatyam-Mudras-Hand-Gesture-Recognizer/README.md

 - Extract joint angle features from the landmark data
 - Train a **RandomForestClassifier** using scikit-learn
 - Save the trained model to **gesture_classifier.pkl**
-- Print a classification report that quantifies the accuracy of the trained model.
+- Print a classification report that quantifies the accuracy of the trained model

 This model is automatically loaded in **live_mudra_recognizer.py** for real-time predictions.